Battle of the Ancre: 13–15 November

 The seven-day bombardment cut the wire on most of the attack front and destroyed many German defensive positions, except the dugouts built deep below the villages near the front-line.
 The rain stopped on the night of 11/12 November and a full moon illuminated the landscape.
 Towards dawn on 13 November, a mist developed which reduced visibility to nil.
 The mist helped the British advance by reducing visibility but caused many units to lose the barrage as they struggled through mud.
-II Corps attacked on the right with 19th Division.
+II Corps attacked on the right with 19th (Western) Division.
 A battalion from the 58th Brigade made no progress against Stump Road; the 56th Brigade attacked on the right by assembling in no man's land before Stuff Trench, with a machine-gun company attached and followed up by Engineer and Pioneer parties, ready to help consolidate captured ground.
 The mist helped conceal the British troops, who by 8:15 a.m. had reached their objective, partly along Lucky Way, a sunken road leading into Grandcourt.
 No German counter-attacks were encountered.

-The 39th Division attacked to the west of the 19th Division, with the 118th Brigade on its right flank.
+The 39th Division attacked to the west of the 19th (Western) Division, with the 118th Brigade on its right flank.
 The brigade formed up on tapes laid without the German sentries noticing and one battalion advanced north about 1100 yd to the Hansa line by 7:30 a.m., while three battalions attacked north-west to Mill Trench and then reached the station crossing and Beaucourt Mill by 10:00 a.m.; the other two battalions got lost in the fog.
 At 6:15 a.m. the 117th Brigade attacked from Mill Road up the Ancre valley next to the river, with one battalion and achieved surprise, despite a special barrage from twelve 18-pounders.
 The battalion cleared dugouts in the side of the river bank and along the top, then met some of the troops of 118th Brigade who were lost and combined to attack St Pierre Divion, which was captured around 7:40 a.m.
 Three tanks were to advance from Thiepval to assist but one was bogged on the drive to the village, the second broke down and the third reached the German front line at 7:00 a.m. then fell into a dug-out, where it was attacked by the Germans.
 A messenger pigeon was sent by the tank crew for help but infantry arrived at 9:00 a.m. and the Germans withdrew.